MicrosoftDocs/learn/learn-pr/azure/intro-to-data-in-azure/includes/3-how-azure-storage-meets-your-business-storage-needs.md

 1. **Hot storage tier**: optimized for storing data that is accessed frequently.

-1. **Cool storage tier**: optimized for data that is infrequently accessed and stored for at least 30 days.
+1. **Cool storage tier**: optimized for data that are infrequently accessed and stored for at least 30 days.

-1. **Archive storage tier**: for data that is rarely accessed and stored for at least 180 days with flexible latency requirements.
+1. **Archive storage tier**: for data that are rarely accessed and stored for at least 180 days with flexible latency requirements.

 :::column-end:::
 :::row-end:::